atra2396/green-blog/static/_posts/encouraging-innovation-in-the-workplace.md

 Wrong.

 ## The Problem
 Nobody takes Tinker Time.
 Tinker Time as a concept is known to our project management team.
 And, despite the recent changes in leadership, nobody has explicitly _killed_ the policy.
 In fact, when I brought the existence of the policy to their attention just a few weeks ago, they encouraged us to take it.
+But nobody does.
+Even though the policy is documented and universally understood, Tinker Time isn't accounted for in any of our timelines.
+One has to declare their PTO two weeks in advance so that it can be accounted for in the next Sprint; Tinker Time has no such rule.

 - Management: unknown stance, passing up the chain
 - Existing policy: a good provision for experimentation